Dongping-Chen/dongping-chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Dongping Chen (陈东平), a final-year undergraduate at [HUST](https://hust.edu.cn).
+Hi, I am Dongping Chen (陈东平).
 =====
-At present, I am working with Professor [Yao Wan](http://wanyao.me/) at HUST.
+At present, I am working with Professor [Tianyi Zhou](https://tianyizhou.github.io/) at UMD.
 Prior to this, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
 My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/), [Pan Zhou](https://scholar.google.com/citations?user=cTpFPJgAAAAJ&hl=en) at HUST.
-I am also leading [an undergrad research lab](https://oneslab.github.io) at HUST, and very lucky to have the opportunity to work with my labmates.
+I am also leading [an undergrad research lab](https://oneslab.github.io) with Professor [Yao Wan](http://wanyao.me/), and very lucky to have the opportunity to work with my labmates.

 My research interests are deeply rooted in the latest advancements in generative models, especially multimodal and LLM-based agents.